 Networked data communication

-Included in a SCADA system are input/output signal hardware, networks, a HMI (Human-Machine Interface), controllers, communication, a database, and software.
+Included in a modern SCADA system are input/output signal hardware, networks, a HMI (Human-Machine Interface), controllers, communication, a database, and software.

-Data such as equipment status and meter readings are collected at the RTU or PLC level.
+Data such as equipment status and meter readings are collected at the RTU or PLC SCADA level.
 If a system is designed to support alarm collection, that will also be done at this level.

 Operators can view the system alarms and information through the HMI, and they can make educated decisions based on these readings.
 If a system is equipped with control functions, signals can be sent back to the RTUs to execute certain actions.

-The communications within these SCADA systems were initially designed to take place over radio or direct modem or serial connections.
-Today, it is more common to employ Ethernet or IP over SONET for SCADA system communications.
+The communications infrastructure within these SCADA systems were initially designed to take place over radio or direct modem or serial connections.
+Today, it is more common to employ Ethernet or IP over SONET for system communications.